1Password/scim-examples/kubernetes/README.md

 ## For Google Workspace customers only

 This section is only relevant if Google Workspace is your identity provider.
-If you do not connecting 1Password to Google Workspace, please proceed to [Deploy to the Kubernetes cluster](https://github.com/1Password/scim-examples/tree/master/kubernetes#deploy-to-the-kubernetes-cluster).
+If you are not connecting 1Password to Google Workspace, please proceed to [Deploy to the Kubernetes cluster](https://github.com/1Password/scim-examples/tree/master/kubernetes#deploy-to-the-kubernetes-cluster).

 For more informatiion please visit [Connect Google Workspace to 1Password SCIM Bridge](https://support.1password.com/scim-google-workspace).